Mobile Home Skirting: The Complete Guide (Materials, Installation & Repair)

 Vinyl skirting

 The most common option in Southeast Michigan communities.
-Modular panels slide into a top and bottom track, cut easily with a utility knife, and are cheap to replace when a mower or a snowblower kicks one out.
-Downsides: UV brittleness after 8–15 years, dents from impacts, and thermal expansion clicking in extreme temperature swings.
+Modular panels slide into a top and bottom track, cut easily with a utility knife, and are cheap to replace.
+Downsides: UV brittleness after 8–15 years and dents from impacts.

 Metal skirting

 Aluminum or galvanized-steel panels.
-Longer lifespan (15–25+ years), better pest resistance, harder to damage on the first hit.
-But once a panel dents or bends, it stays that way — repairs mean full panel replacements.
-Costs more up front.
+Longer lifespan (15–25+ years), better pest resistance.
+But once a panel dents, it stays that way.

 Faux stone and brick skirting

-Molded polymer or composite panels that mimic stone, brick, or river rock.
 Looks the most permanent, holds resale value, and is very durable.
-Trade-off is price — 3–5× the cost of vinyl, more complex install, and heavier repair costs if a panel breaks.
+Trade-off is price — 3–5× the cost of vinyl.

 How to install mobile home skirting (step by step)